JankariTech/blog/src/assets/Locust/locust-03.md

 The `on_start` method first constructs a ownCloud username out of "locust" & a number.
 The `userNo` variable has to be defined globally, so that it survives when locust initializes the next instance of the `User` class.
 Remember: the `Locust` class (`HttpLocust` inherits from `Locust`) represents one simulated user that accesses your application.

-Next a `POST` request is sent with the username as userid and password.
-That request needs to be authenticated as the admin-user. ([Check the ownCloud docu if you are interested to learn more about those requests.](https://doc.owncloud.com/server/10.0/admin_manual/configuration/user/user_provisioning_api.html))
+Next, a `POST` request is sent with the username as userid and the password.
+That request needs to be authenticated as the admin-user. ([Check the ownCloud documentation if you are interested to learn more about those requests.](https://doc.owncloud.com/server/10.0/admin_manual/configuration/user/user_provisioning_api.html))

 At last there is the `davEndpoint`, now it needs the specific username, so that information has been moved into the specific `GET` and `PUT` method.